coffeetycoon/Coffee-Tycoon/README.md

   - Background Music toggle and SFX toggle
 - Export/Import save system using save strings
 - Erase progress option
----

-## Undecided Additions
-#### These may move to planned or unplanned updates, or be removed entirely:
-- Mobile UI
-  - Will use sidebar instead of tabs
+## v1.12 Golden Upgrades Part 1
-- Golden Coffee can buy **Golden Upgrades**
+ Golden Coffee can buy **Golden Upgrades**
   - Loses production boost but gains stronger buffs
   - Golden Upgrades (New Pack) - Will not reset after prestige, is permanent upgrade:
     - Auto-Buy Upgrades - (5 min gap between upgrades being bought - can't spam buy upgrades) {10 Golden Coffee}
     - Auto-Buy Shop Items - (1 min gap between next cheapest item being bought) {10 Golden Coffee}
-    - Auto Claim Achievement Rewards - (Claims max one reward every minute; Level 2 upgrade claims all every 5 minutes) {10 Golden Coffee}
+    - Auto Claim Achievement Rewards - (Claims max one reward every minute; Level 2 upgrade claims all every 5 minutes) {10 Golden Coffee} - First level is claim all button, then auto-claim is second level
     - Permanent Upgrades (Such as +15% CPS boost, etc.)
+    - Mark All Notifications As Read

+## v1.13 Golden Upgrades Part 2
   - Research Lab
     - A new tab where you can spend coffee to discover new drink recipes
     - Research Drink Recipes (e.g., Espresso, Latte, Cappuccino, Macchiato)
     - Each unlocked drink provides a unique, permanent passive boost (e.g., "Espressos boost click power by +25%", "Lattes boost all Barista CPS by +10%")
   - Roastery
     - A new building/tab that allows you to buy different tiers of raw Coffee Beans
     - The Roastery processes beans into "Roasted Blends" (e.g., Light, Medium, Dark)
     - Activating a blend consumes it and provides a powerful, temporary global boost (e.g., "Activate Dark Roast: 2x all CPS for 60 seconds")
-- Export/Import save system using save strings
-- Erase progress option
+---

+## Undecided Additions
+#### These may move to planned or unplanned updates, or be removed entirely:
+- Mobile UI
+  - Will use sidebar instead of tabs

 ---
 #### Only used for major update when necessary
 // ===== One-time global reset for Coffee Tycoon vx.x.x =====